oe-andreas/02516/README.md

 ## ToDo Object Detection
-- [] Play around with input parameters for edge boxes (can we get better recall?).
+- [] Play around with input parameters for edge boxes and SS, since our recall/MABO is not very impressive right now.
 Most easily done like in the section 'edge boxes' in test_oe.ipynb (should probably be moved to HPC for speed though)
-- [] How do 'epochs' work when we just sample batches randomly from class0 and class1?
-Should we define an epoch as having been through all positive-class examples?
+- [] Create a training loop.
+Note that loss should combine regression and classification loss.
+- [] Implement NMS for part 3